quixio/quix-streams/docs/api-reference/application.md

 - `auto_offset_reset`: Consumer `auto.offset.reset` setting
 - `auto_commit_enable`: If true, periodically commit offset of the last message handed to the application.
 Default - `True`.
-- `assignment_strategy`: The name of a partition assignment strategy.
 - `partitioner`: A function to be used to determine the outgoing message partition.
 - `consumer_extra_config`: A dictionary with additional options that